 1. Makeup Water Constituency

-The CHSEC shall utilize treated sewage effluent, treated wastewater, onsite re-use water, landfill stormwater/leachate, stormwater runoff, or direct precipitation to the makeup water supply storage pond, as cooling tower makeup water.
-The effluent shall have received prior to use in the tower sufficient treatment from the source of cooling water, “a sewage treatment plant”, but as a minimum, secondary treatment, as well as treatment described in Condition IX.B. below.
-Use of waters other than treated sewage effluent, or storm water, i.e., higher quality potable waters, or lower quality less-than-secondarily-treated sewage effluent, will require a modification of conditions pursuant to condition IV.N.3.
+The CHSEC shall utilize treated sewage effluent, treated wastewater, onsite re-use water, landfill stormwater/leachate, construction dewatering effluent, lined pond underdrain flow, stormwater runoff, direct precipitation to the makeup water supply storage pond, and water from Orange County Utilities as cooling tower makeup water.
+The sewage effluent shall have received prior to use in the tower sufficient treatment from the source of cooling water such as a sewage treatment plant, but as a minimum, secondary treatment, as well as treatment described in Condition IX.B. below.
+Use of waters other than those listed above will require a modification of this certification pursuant to Condition XXIII in Section A.

 2. Chlorination